badbatch/cutoff/README.md

 npm script hook, updates the project version, runs the post-versioning npm script hook, commits the changes to master with the message `"Release version <version>."`, and then commits a new tag with the same message.

-Include the `--preview` flag to stop the script after the post-versioning npm script hook, so no changes are committed to master.
+Include the `--dryrun` flag to stop the script after the post-versioning npm script hook, so no changes are committed to master.

 ```json